 Frequently Asked Questions

 A builder or insurer typically will not fully take care of your interests or take the steps necessary to compensate you fully for your loss.
-It is in the builder’s or insurer’s best interest to do the bare minimum to resolve your complaint and avoid fully compensating you for your damages rather than to fully and fairly resolve your claim.
+It is in the builder’s or insurer’s best interest to do the bare minimum to resolve your complaint, and avoid fully compensating you for your damages rather than to resolve your claim fully and fairly.

 It will not cost you anything out of pocket to contact the Firm.
 Any fees and expenses for the Floyd Law Firm typically come out of any recovery.
 If there is no recovery, then it will cost you nothing.